 The methods for growing figworts are easy.
 They can be grown from seed under protection in early spring or autumn, then transplanted out into the garden or containers when large enough to be easily handled once temperatures warm.
 You can also propagate figworts by means of root division, moving these divisions to outdoor permanent locations, again once temperatures are warm and plants are officially established.

-These plants enjoy both full sun and partially shady spots, and are not too picky about where they are placed.
-If you have a damp spot in your garden however, these plants might be the perfect fit.
+These plants enjoy both full sun and partially shady spots and are not too picky about where they are placed.
+If you have a damp spot in your garden, however, these plants might be the perfect fit.
 Figwort herb plants are known for loving damp, soggy areas, such as on riverbanks or in ditches.
-They can be also be found in the wild growing in woodlands and moist forest areas.
+They can also be found in the wild growing in woodlands and moist forest areas.

 Figwort Plant Uses